suzyi/tensorflow/README.md

 ### After correctly installing tensorflow-gpu a few days, I found the screen resolution is extremely bad and then run `nvidia-smi` in terminal and it shows "NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
 Make sure that the latest NVIDIA driver is installed and running."
 #### troubleshooting
 + Cuda error: by running `cat /proc/driver/nvidia/version`, I found my previously and correctly installed driver, now doesn't exist or more exactly, couldn't be loaded, since the directory `/proc/driver/nvidia` doesn't exits.
-+ cuDNN error:
++ cuDNN error: Verifying cuDNN by executing `cd cudnn_samples_v7/mnistCUDNN/` --> `make clean && make` --> `./mnistCUDNN`, it output unknown error.
+However, the first time I check the validation of cuDNN with these same steps, it shows "Test passed!".
-+ tensorflow error:
++ tensorflow error: When execute the example "Hello, world!" in terminal, it failed to call to cuInit: CUDA_ERROR_UNKNOWN.
 # 2 - Examples of tensorflow
 ## 2-0 - **References**
 + **[api_docs](https://tensorflow.google.cn/api_docs/python/)**.
 The official api_doc provides an explicit illustration for each single command.